A documentary about the remarkable lifestyle and turbulent habitats of Harlequin Ducks

-WIN’s Lisa Bate is one of the scientists who have been conducting research on Harlequins.
-While working as the lead ornithologist at Glacier National Park for the past decade, she has been conducting surveys of these special ducks along their breeding streams in the Park.
+Lisa Bate is one of the scientists who have been conducting research on Harlequins.
+While working as a wildlife biologist for the past decade, she has conducted numerous surveys of these special ducks along their breeding streams in Glacier Park.
 WIN volunteers and others help Lisa conduct surveys and catch the Harlequins that breed locally, so the ducks can be banded, inspected, and often fitted with tracking devices.

 Over the years, Lisa’s Harlequin studies have merged with those of fellow biologists from Montana Fish, Wildlife, and Parks, the U.S. Forest Service, and multiple Canadian wildlife agencies – inland and along the west coast.
 Collectively, these scientists have surveyed the Harlequin molting, wintering, and breeding grounds, and tracked their movements throughout the year via various forms of electronic surveillance.
 These experts are tediously learning what specific parameters lead to population swings.

 Harlequin Ducks are susceptible to population declines due to their specialized life history.
 Females always, and only, travel back to their natal streams to breed.
 Paired males always accompany their mate from the coastal wintering grounds to her natal stream.
 Every time a female dies, there is one less breeding pair on that stream.